 Ultimately, although utility scale and C&I projects will be critical to reach the COP21 Paris Agreement targets, a significant part of the populations in developing countries and emerging economies will not be connected to electricity grids soon.
 Grid extension is only suitable for (semi) urban areas, but the investment costs, the scale and their remoteness mean that for rural areas other solutions need to be found.
-Decreasing equipment costs, along with innovative business and financing models are key elements to open up the off-grid market.
+Decreasing equipment costs, along with innovative business and financing models are key elements to open up the off-grid market and to increase access to renewable energy sources for those not connected to any electricity grid.